BazzaCuda/ffmpegparams/README.md

 Suggestions for amendments (or pull requests) will be considered.

-~~I will deliver a pre-built release shortly (probably tomorrow), for those that are unable to build this project.~~
+~~I will deliver a pre-built release shortly (probably tomorrow), for those who are unable to build this project.~~

 As promised: https://github.com/BazzaCuda/ffmpegparams/releases